-- Parents logging lateness in the late book (i.e. time of arrival and the reason for their child's lateness). - Monitoring lateness and bringing continued incidences to the attention of parents (e.g. to take appropriate action to prevent further lateness). - Inviting parents into school to discuss reasons for lateness and to action plan to prevent further incidences.
+- Parents logging lateness in the late book (i.e. time of arrival and the reason for their child's lateness). - Monitoring lateness and bringing continued incidences to the attention of the parent(s) (e.g. to take appropriate action to prevent further lateness). - Inviting parents into school to discuss reasons for lateness and to action plan to prevent further incidences. - Taking legal action, as and when required, if lateness occurs after registration has closed.

-8.5 Following up unexplained absence
+9.5 Following up unexplained absence